.png)

 For drivers who stick to one platform and work in a major market, the Pay Guarantee can function as a genuine safety net.
 For drivers who flex between platforms depending on where the money is, which is how most experienced drivers actually work, the restrictions make it much harder to benefit.
 Locking yourself into one platform for a guaranteed hour means passing on the Lyft surge that just started while you're sitting at the DoorDash hot zone.

 Gridwise's market intelligence is designed for exactly that kind of flexibility.
 Where to Drive and When to Drive aren't tied to a schedule or a platform.
-They're live data you can act on whenever and however you want.
+They're live data you can act on whenever and however you want, which is what actually moves your earnings per hour.

 Gridwise Comes Out Ahead for Most Gig Drivers

 Solo is a legitimate app with a loyal user base.
-If you're a full-time driver who sticks to one or two platforms in a major city and you like the idea of predictable daily earnings, the Pay Guarantee is a feature worth paying for.
+If you're a full-time driver who sticks to one or two platforms in a major city and values a predictable earnings floor, the Pay Guarantee is worth considering.
+But for most rideshare and delivery drivers, the ceiling matters more than the floor.

-But for the majority of rideshare and delivery drivers, Gridwise covers more ground at a lower annual cost.
-The airport feature alone, with live flight arrivals, delay alerts, and wait time estimates, is the kind of real-time intelligence that can save you 30 minutes on a slow afternoon.
-Event notifications mean you're not caught off guard by a stadium crowd or a downtown concert.
-Performance benchmarking against other drivers in your city gives you context that raw earnings numbers don't.
+Gridwise covers more ground at a lower annual cost.
+The airport feature, with live flight arrivals, delay alerts, and wait time estimates, is the kind of real-time intelligence that can save you 30 minutes on a slow afternoon.
+Event notifications mean you're ahead of demand spikes before they happen, not reacting after the fact.
+Performance benchmarking against other drivers in your city shows you where your numbers are strong and where there's room to grow.

 At $108 a year, Gridwise Plus costs less than Solo Pro ($120/year) and significantly less than Solo Pro Plus ($180/year).
 You get a longer free trial, a richer feature set, and driver benefits that Solo doesn't touch.
 For expense tracking and mileage, both apps do the job.
 For earning more while you drive, Gridwise gives you more to work with.